 Mosaic Academy was founded by parents and instructors who felt that something more was needed than what is presently available in public, private, and home-school settings.
-For fifteen years we have personally experienced how the unique, active learning based classrooms and parent-instructor partnership enables the family to thrive on their educational journey in a home-school setting and at school.
+For seventeen years we have personally experienced how the unique, active learning based classrooms and parent-instructor partnership enables the family to thrive on their educational journey in a home-school setting and at school.

 Statement of Faith: adapted from the Apostles Creed